Minnesota West Policies

 2.9 Satisfactory Progress Standards

-Minnesota West Community & Technical College adheres to Minnesota State Colleges and Universities’ policy of maintaining an open door admissions policy, assessing students, and providing developmental coursework and other programs of assistance to support student success.
+Minnesota West Community & Technical College adheres to Minnesota State policy of maintaining an open door admissions policy, assessing students, and providing developmental coursework and other programs of assistance to support student success.
 However, students must perform at an acceptable academic level and program completion level to continue enrollment and be eligible to receive financial aid.

 Minnesota West Community & Technical College is a publicly supported institution and has an obligation to follow rules and regulations set forth by the state and federal government by providing documented accountability of the taxpayer’s investment in education by closely monitoring all students’ academic progress.